TrixterPro/AI-Image-creation-Bot/README.md

 - Navigate to the Bot tab on the left and click Add Bot.
 - Under the bot settings, click Reset Token to generate a bot token.
 - Copy the token and paste it into the TOKEN field in your config.yml.
+- Make sure you enable all the Gateway Intents.

 ### Running the Bot
 - After configuring the config.yml, you can start the bot with: